-Nearly every living being (whether human or lion or bacteria or ant) is aware of the fact that What Season Is?
-In fact, even if we just talk about humans only, a human being can divide one year up to four seasons such that: Summer, Fall (Autumn), Winter, and, Spring.
+Nearly every living being (whether human or lion or bacteria or ant) is aware of the fact that what season is?
+In fact, even if we just talk about humans only, a human being can divide one year up to four seasons such that: Summer, Autumn, Winter, and, Spring.

 According to the Hindu Calendar, the six seasons or Ritu are Vasanta (spring), Greeshma (summer), Varsha (monsoon), Sharad (spring), Hemanta (early winter), and Shishira (prevernal or late winter).

-Earth’s Tilt – Reason For Season On Earth
+Earth’s Axial Tilt is the Reason for the Season on Earth

 One theory suggests that during the early age of the solar system when young-earth collided with some early heavenly body – a body which later became the natural satellite of planet Earth.